ananthaiyer/12433693_text-recognition-german/README.md

 The goal of this project is to build and fine-tune an existing Optical Character Recognition (OCR) model capable of recognizing both English and German printed text.
 The base model used will be the pretrained **TrOCR** architecture, which will be adapted to handle German-specific special characters such as **ä, ö, ü, and ß**.
 Finally, the project aims to translate these German words into English through an application packaged inside a Docker container.

 ## Motivation
-As an international student, continually improving my German language skills, having a lightweight, offline tool that can recognise a picture of a word and translate it into English would be extremely helpful.
-Although existing tools (like ChatGPT) can already perform this task better, they require an active internet connection.
+As an international student who is continually improving my German language skills, having a lightweight, offline tool that can recognise a picture of a word and translate it into English would be extremely helpful.
+Although existing tools (like ChatGPT) can perform this task better, they require an active internet connection.
 My goal is to create a model that can perform optical recognition and translation without needing the internet.

 ## Project Type: **Bring your own method**
 The project reuses the existing TrOCR neural network and fine-tunes it to improve its capability in recognising texts that include German characters.
 This improvement will be achieved using a combination of an existing English OCR dataset and a synthetically generated German dataset.
-To improve final results, a few modifications will be done, such as augmentation tweaks to the train dataset and vocabulary extension to include special characters.
-To further enhance results, several modifications will be applies, such as:
+To further enhance results, several modifications will be applied, such as:
 - Augmentation tweaks: to improve results through distortions.
 - Vocabulary extension: to include German-specific characters.